Oyvindkg/swiftydb/README.md

 These are some known limitations of the current version:

 - Cannot handle circular references between objects
-- It is not possible to query collections of values of objects
+- It is not possible to query collection properties
 - It is not possible to store dictionaries of `Storable` objects

 All limitations are ment to be improved as fast as possible.
 Feel free to contribute 😬